kevincianfarini/cardiologist/README.md

 ```

 Furthermore, Cardiologist provides an out-of-the-box mechanism to serialize job schedules to standard Cron expressions.
-_Please note that transforming a `PulseSchedule` into a standard Cron expression will omit any seconds components as
-that's not included in the standard Cron specification._

 ```kt
 val schedule: PulseSchedule = buildPulseSchedule {